kitbur/aideen-audit/README.md

 > ⚠️ **Warning:** This project is in alpha.
 Features are incomplete, and bugs are likely.
 Use at your own risk!

 A warp cost calculator for Honkai: Star Rail.
 See exactly how many pulls, passes, and Stellar Jades you need to reach soft or hard pity.
-Get a total cost estimate and list of optimal Onieric Shard packs to purchase based on your regional currency.
+Get a total cost estimate and list of optimal Oneiric Shard packs to purchase based on your regional currency.

 ## Demo